-We require our clients to maintain their accounts managed by HSMP at a qualified custodian (generally U.S.-based banks and registered broker-dealers).
+We require our clients for whom we are deemed to have custody to maintain their accounts at a qualified custodian (generally U.S.-based banks and registered broker-dealers).
 Clients determine their own custodial arrangements and enter into a separate agreement with their custodians for custodial services over their account.
-HSMP does not receive compensation from any custodian.
-Qualified custodians should send their clients an account statement at least quarterly.
-The account statements we provide to our clients encourage them to compare the statements they receive from their qualified custodians against the statements they receive from HSMP.
+HSMP does not receive compensation from any custodian (but see below the disclosure related to cases where Schwab acts as custodian).
+Qualified custodians should send their clients an account statement at least quarterly; clients should carefully review these statements.
+The account statements we provide to our clients urge them to compare the statements they receive from their custodians against the statements they receive from HSMP.

 Custodians may offer clients the ability for clients to write checks against their accounts.
 Check writing by clients can present operational difficulties and unintended consequences, particularly considering that we tend to be almost fully invested and generally keep low cash balances in client accounts.
 Our clients should take this into consideration to avoid overdrafts.
-Our investment advisory agreements typically contain a prohibition against clients enrolling their accounts managed by us in custodiansponsored check writing.
-Additionally, we do not, and will not, accept check writing on behalf of any client account.
+We do not, and will not, accept check writing on behalf of any client account.

-While we do not recommend custodians to our clients or prospective clients, when they request our help in establishing a custodial account for our management, we may help them set up a custodial account with Schwab.
+While we do not recommend custodians to our clients or prospective clients, in the few cases when they request our help in establishing a custodial account for our management, we typically help them set up a custodial account with Schwab.
 Clients must make their own determination as to the appropriateness of Schwab in their particular situation.
-If they decide to custody at Schwab, they will enter into a separate custodial agreement with Schwab, and Schwab will act as custodian and may also act as broker-dealer for the account.
+If they decide to custody at Schwab, they will enter into a separate custodial agreement with Schwab, and Schwab will act as custodian and will likely also act as broker-dealer for the account.
 HSMP is not affiliated with Schwab.
-It should be noted that we have access to proprietary and/or third-party research reports from Schwab by virtue of having clients that custody there (not based on soft-dollar commissions).
-This could create an incentive for us to recommend Schwab as a custodian; however, as noted above, we do not recommend custodians to clients.
+It should be noted that we have access to proprietary and/or third-party research reports from Schwab by virtue of having clients (including our employees) that custody there and not based on soft-dollar commissions.
+This creates a conflict of interest for us in that we have an incentive to help clients set up an account with Schwab rather than another custodian, when clients request our help in establishing a custodial account for our management; however, as noted above, we do not recommend custodians (including Schwab) to clients.
 For information regarding directed brokerage agreements for clients who use Schwab as custodian, please refer to Item 12.